FirehawkV21/ImmortalSins/docs/VXA/Readme.md

 #### Install standalone version

 1. Download the game from an official mirror.
-2. Once it's downloaded, run the ImmortalSinsSE_Setup.exe
+2. Once it's downloaded, run the ImmortalSins_Beta_Setup.exe
 3. If you want, you can pick where the game will be installed, by clicking “Browse…”.
 Click on Next.
 4. You'll be taken to a checklist.
 If all are ticked, click on Next.
 If not, click on each item and see what you need to fix them.
 5. Wait for a few minutes.
 Once it finishes, Click Finish.
 You might need to restart the system if the .NET Framework was installed.